 The future of no coding

-The potential of no-code platforms is exciting and I’m confident that they will continue to develop and improve in the future.
+The potential of no-code development platforms is exciting and I’m confident that they will continue to develop and improve in the future.
 They are valuable for working on a prototype as part of a project but I don’t feel that they are able yet to deliver on the depth, reliability and end-product polish that businesses need to create a platform that reflects their individuality, values and CX standards.

 When embarking on the development of any solution, businesses need to consider an approach that offers a good level of return on their investment.
 Being limited by a no-code “cookie-cutter” solution, don’t be surprised if the result, and your return, is limited.
 The alternative is to talk to app-building experts and take an end-to-end approach to development so that you create what you need today, and also what you will need tomorrow to drive your business forward.